wintonpc/pbr/README.md

 # Overview

 Class-agnostic types are generated from protobuf files via `protoc` plugin facility.
-An instance of Pbr is constructed with a _rule_.
+An instance of Pbr is constructed with a _mapping_.
 A rule expresses a mapping of PB types onto ruby classes.
 A mapping may target either hashes or "normal" classes with getter/setter attributes.
-The rule also has a field mapping that specifies how to inflect field names (or hash keys).
+The mapping also has a field mapping that specifies how to inflect field names (or hash keys).

 # To do